Kozova1/Parsec-Integration-With-RetroPie/README.md

 ## Credits:
-CBNathanael for helping me figure out some parts of the script
+CBNathanael for helping me figure out some parts of the script Pixel theme for EmulationStation
+Carbon theme for EmulationStation
+RetroPie Project
 DSandler for fixing the multiple entry bug